Scalingo/documentation/src/_posts/platform/app/2000-01-01-app-manifest.md

 ## Container Formation

 The `scalingo.json` manifest can be used to setup a container formation.
-A container formation defines any type of container that will be launched on startup.
+A container formation defines the shape of the containers that will be launched.

 ### Review Apps